Target365/sdk-for-net/USERGUIDE.md

     Sender = "Target365",
     Recipient = "+4798079008",
     PrefixText" = "Your pincode is ",
-    SuffixText" = " to log on to acme.inc"
+    SuffixText" = " to log on to acme.inc",
+    MaxAttempts = 3,
 };

 await serviceClient.SendPinCodeAsync(pincode);